awslabs/LISA/lib/docs/user/rag.md

 - **s3Bucket**: The source S3 bucket where documents are stored
 - **s3Prefix**: The prefix within the S3 bucket (root directory in this example)
 - **trigger**: Specifies when the ingestion should occur (daily or on upload event)
-- **collectionName**: The name of the collection in the vector store (project-mainline in this example)

 This configuration allows customers to:
 1. Define the chunking process for optimal document segmentation